Skip to Content

 One place you can see a lot of great contemporary art for free is the state capital building, about six blocks south of the Plaza on the Old Santa Fe Trail.
 It’s the only round state capital in the U.S. and has the same brown adobe-like façade as the rest of the city.

-a paper maché buffalo head hangs in the new mexico capital building.
+A paper maché buffalo head hangs in the new mexico capital building.

 The building is open to the public most weekdays and on Saturdays in the summer.
 The security guard gave us a map showing us which floors and hallways had art displayed.